ActualGeniusIntellectual/logseq-store/pages/Math.md

 - **Summary**
 	- This page will be an assortment of different resources.
 I would like to provide a comprehensive testament of what my working knowledge of mathematics is.
 I want this to be the last-stop shop for any math based research.
 	- With that in mind, the different sections in this page are as follows.
+		- Opinions
-		- Content
+			- What Math is
+			- What Math should be
+			- What a successful school of thought of math should say
+			- My school of thought
 		- Exposition
 			- History
 			- Philosophy
 			- Branches
 			- Schools of Thoughts
-			- Opinions
-				- What Math is
-				- What Math should be
-				- What a successful school of thought of math should say
-				- My school of thought
 		- Sources
 			-